Dddarknight/articles-api/README.md

 ## Installation for contributors
 ```
 $ git clone git@github.com:Dddarknight/articles-api.git
-$ cd articles-api
-$ pip install poetry
-$ make install
 $ touch .env

 You have to fill .env file.
 See .env.example.
-(You will have to fill username and password fields for PostgreSQL, RabbitMQ, email and choose the type of rendering.
+(You will have to fill username and password fields for PostgreSQL, RabbitMQ, email.
-To get a SECRET_KEY run: $ openssl rand -hex 32)
+To get a SECRET_KEY for FastAPI run: $ openssl rand -hex 32)

-$ alembic upgrade head
+$ cd frontend
+$ touch .env

+You have to fill .env file in frontend for Firebase project configuration.
+See .env.example.

+$ cd ..

+$ docker-compose up -d --build
 ```

 ## Description and usage